Barbora Krejčíková: 2022: Doubles career Golden Slam, singles No. 2

-2023: Australian Open doubles title, maiden WTA 1000 singles title, tenth top-10 win
+2023: Australian doubles title, Dubai singles title

 Krejčíková started her 2023 season at 2023 Adelaide International 2.
 Having struggled with a left wrist injury since Fort Worth, she lost in the second round to Daria Kasatkina.

 At the Australian Open singles tournament, Krejčíková made it to the fourth round but lost to Jessica Pegula.
-In the Australian Open doubles she reunited with Katerina Siniaková where they won their 24th consecutive grand slam match and their seventh doubles grand slam title and for the first time, defended a major title., Krejčíková's eleventh grand slam title.
+In the Australian Open doubles she reunited with Katerina Siniaková where they won their 24th consecutive grand slam match and their seventh doubles grand slam title and for the first time, defended a Major title.
+Krejčíková's 11th Grand Slam title.

-She won her first tournament of the season at the 2023 Dubai Tennis Championships defeating five seeds in a row and four top-10 players: 7th seed Daria Kasatkina, 12th seed Petra Kvitová, world No. 2 Aryna Sabalenka, handing her her first defeat of 2023 and ending a 13-match winning streak, world No. 3 Jessica Pegula, for her tenth top-10 win of her career, and finally world No. 1 Iga Świątek, also snapping her 6-match winning streak.
+She won her first tournament of the season at the 2023 Dubai Tennis Championships defeating five seeds in a row and four top-10 players: 7th seed Daria Kasatkina, 12th seed Petra Kvitová, world No. 2 Aryna Sabalenka, handing her her first defeat of 2023 and ending a 13-match winning streak, world No. 3 Jessica Pegula, for her tenth top-10 win of her career, and finally world No. 1 Iga Świątek, also snapping her six match winning streak.
 This was Krejčíková's maiden WTA 1000 title in singles; with the win, she moved up 14 positions to No. 16, and became just the fifth woman to defeat the world No. 1, 2, and 3 in a single tournament and the only one to do it in three consecutive days.

+As the top seed at the 2023 Birmingham Classic, she reached the semifinals defeating compatriot Linda Fruhvirtová.
+As a result, she returned to the top 10 in the singles rankings.
+Next she defeated Zhu Lin to reach the final.
+In the final, Krejčíková lost to Jeļena Ostapenko.
+In doubles she won the title partnering Marta Kostyuk.

+Krejčíková was forced to withdraw from the 2023 Wimbledon Championships after injuring her ankle and this injury also meant she had to withdraw from the doubles, despite being defending champion.

+She also announced that she was splitting with long-term coach Ales Kartous.
+Krejcikova has been working with Pavel Motl, a friend and former collegiate player, but still did not have a full-time replacement coach as of the end of the 2023 season.

+After a difficult return from injury where she suffered several early losses, Krejčíková won her 7th career singles title, the San Diego Open, defeating Sofia Kenin in the final.
+Alongside Kateřina Siniaková she took the doubles title as well, defeating Danielle Collins and CoCo Vandeweghe in the final.
+As a result, she returned to the top 10 in the rankings on 18 September 2023.

+Krejčíková competed in the WTA Elite Trophy as the top seed but went out in the group stage.
+In November, she represented the Czech Republic in the 2023 Billie Jean King Cup finals in Seville, winning one singles and two doubles matches alongside Siniakova.

+The same month, in a shock announcement, Krejčíková and Siniaková split, a move initiated by Siniaková who felt other teams know them too well.